kedacore/keda-olm-operator/README.md

 ### Operator Hub Installation
-1. On Operator Hub Marketplace locate and install `KEDA` operator
+1. On Operator Hub Marketplace locate and install `KEDA` operator.
+Choose a namespace where the operator will be installed.
+The `keda` namespace is recommended.
-2. Create `KedaController` resource in `keda` namespace
+2. Create `KedaController` resource in namespace where the operator was installed (e.g. `keda`)

 ![Operator Hub Installation Demo](images/keda-olm-install.gif)